How I Built a List of 4000 Emails by Running an E-Reader Contest

 In the future, I’ll still do both forms of advertising; however, I think the giveaway sites are the way to generate leads.
 For my giveaway, I focused on one month of advertising because of budgetary reasons.
 Basically, Facebook ate my budget as I tested things, but now I have the data to move forward with future ads.

-My contest ran for 2 months.
+My contest ran for two months.
 I think changing out the imagery, text, and running another round the second month would have generated another round of entries.
 The viral sharing options could have led to even more entrants at that lower cost.

 Learn from my contest.
 Facebook is great at reaching more people, but the giveaway sites have a lower cost to entry ratio.